IXFI (IXFI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 IXFI Historical Price

-According to the latest data gathered on IXFI live price page, the current price of IXFI is 0.01026USD.
+According to the latest data gathered on IXFI live price page, the current price of IXFI is 0.01012USD.
 The circulating supply of IXFI(IXFI) is

 In the past 24 hours, IXFI has shown a price movement of